thephpleague/url/dev-master/formatter.md

 # The Formatter

-The `League\Url\Util\Formatter`utility class helps you output a better formatted URL and/or component to easily use them in output format like HTML.
+The `League\Url\Formatter`utility class helps you output a better formatted URL and/or component to easily use them in output format like HTML.

 ## Formatter Properties